raptor-bots/.github/profile/EUPL-License-Information.md

 https://joinup.ec.europa.eu/collection/eupl/matrix-eupl-compatible-open-source-licences.

-Please note that this is quite hefty legal stuff that I won't even attempt to summarize for people that are potentially not really that familiar with software-licenses in the first place, so I won't.
+Please note that this is quite hefty legal stuff that I won't even attempt to summarize for people that are potentially not really that familiar with software-licenses in the first place.

 Check the guidelines and license to see what the following subsections mean.